L'Homme et son désir

 L'Homme et son désir, Op.
 48, is a ballet composed by Darius Milhaud from 1917–18, based on a scenario of Paul Claudel.
 It was written in Brazil, where Milhaud had accompanied Claudel as a secretary when the latter was appointed ambassador to Rio de Janeiro.

 It was the passage of the Ballets Russes with Vaslav Nijinsky in Rio de Janeiro that triggered it.
 This was Claudel's first musical collaboration and he then repeated the experience several times with some major works (including Honegger's Jeanne d'Arc au bûcher).
 The work is also one of Milhaud's first ballets.

 The score is written for four voices (wordless) and a small orchestra and a large number of percussion instruments (including a whip and a whistle).

-The Premiere took place on 6 June 1921, with a choreography by the Ballets suédois under the orchestral direction of Jean Börlin.
-Désiré-Émile Inghelbrecht.
+The Premiere took place on 6 June 1921, with a choreography by the Ballets suédois under the orchestral direction of Désiré-Émile Inghelbrecht.